-CQS is dedicated to ensuring that its remuneration framework and policy encourages responsible business conduct and promotes risk awareness and prudent risk taking.
-The Firm seeks to ensure that individuals are not rewarded for running undue risk and are incentivised to operate within the risk tolerances of the Firm.
-Therefore, when assessing individual performance, both non-financial and financial criteria are taken into account.
-Poor performance in respect of non-financial criteria may pose a threat to CQS and its clients and thus these may be treated as outweighing the financial metrics in some instances.
+CQS is dedicated to ensuring responsible business conduct and to promote risk awareness and prudent risk taking.
+Therefore, when assessing individual performance, both non-financial and financial criteria are considered.
+Poor performance in respect of non-financial criteria may pose a threat to the Firm and its clients and thus may be treated as outweighing the financial metrics in some instances.
 The relevant non-financial criteria include (without limitation):

-- effectiveness of risk management and whether permitted risk tolerances have been exceeded; - compliance with Group policies and procedures; - compliance with relevant regulatory requirements including the FCA Code of Conduct; and - conduct demonstrating effective stewardship of client assets and relevant consideration of ESG factors and risks.
+- effectiveness of risk management and whether permitted risk tolerances have been exceeded; - compliance with policies and procedures; - compliance with relevant regulatory requirements including the FCA Code of Conduct; and - conduct demonstrating effective stewardship of client assets and relevant consideration of ESG factors and risks.

-The financial performance of individuals and teams are also measured and provided to RemCo where appropriate.
-For example, for investment professionals, data on performance fees attributable to their investment performance may be provided, whilst for infrastructure staff, cost effectiveness and the scale of any operational incidents and losses incurred are more likely to be taken into account.
+The financial performance of individuals and teams is also measured and provided to RemCo where appropriate.
+For example, for investment professionals, data on fees earned on assets managed or raised may be reviewed, whilst for infrastructure staff, cost effectiveness or operational incidents and losses incurred may be relevant factors.